-The microenvironment around cells contains an abundance of information.
-This includes localized signals from adjacent cells and the surrounding extracellular matrix, as well as soluble molecules such as hormones and growth factors.
-Collectively, these signals constitute the tissue context, and the behavior of every cell is profoundly influenced by the specific combination of signals presented to it.
+The tumor microenvironment — the cellular environment in which a tumor exists — contains an abundance of information.
+This information includes localized signals from adjacent cells and the surrounding extracellular matrix, along with soluble molecules, such as hormones and growth factors.
+Collectively, these signals constitute the tissue context.
+The behavior of every cell is influenced by the specific combination of signals presented to it.

-Cancer cells react to their tissue context quite differently, by continuing to grow and proliferate when they should not, by ceasing their productive functions and taking on dangerous new properties, and by separating from the surrounding cells and disseminating to distant locations in the body.
+Cancer cells react to their tissue context differently.
+Cancer cells continue to grow and proliferate when they shouldn't.
+They cease their productive functions, and they take on dangerous new properties.
+And they metastasize, separating from the surrounding cells and disseminating to distant locations in the body.